saberkan/AWS/README.md

 - Versioning: Cannot be disabled once enabled, intergrates with lifecycle rules, allows MFA
 - Uploading new version makes files not public access again, it changes permissions exept for old version
 - Sum of bucket size, is some of versions of all the objects
-- Delete an opbject it just make a delete marker, wich is a new version, old version keep saved.
-Deleting delete marker retores the file
+- Delete an object it just make a delete marker, wich is a new version, old version keep saved.
+Deleting delete marker restores the file
 - Lifecycle rule automate transition to tier sotrage, and manage expiry of objects and works with versionning buckets (applied to current and previous if selected)
 - Replication can be done for all bucket or using prefix, on same or different account , during replication can change storage Classes
 - Replication doesnt replicat old objects even when versionned. it replicates only new files and new version of old files